 Gilbert's fate is in your hands

-If you are now expecting an adventure in the style of a classic puzzle book, you will not get the expected escape game with Children of Wyrmwood.
-The decisions made have too few consequences for this, rather the game accompanies you through a dark story, which, depending on the decision of the player, ends in different ways.
-Anyone looking for an easy to understand, tricky puzzle board game with influences from a “Choose Your Own” adventure will most likely enjoy the escape rooms around a cursed city.
-Whether you can only address adults from 16 years of age or also older children is ultimately a question that every player has to ask himself.
+If you now expect an adventure in the style of a classic puzzle book, you will not get the expected escape game with Children of Wyrmwood.
+The decisions made have too few consequences for this, rather the game accompanies you through a dark story that ends in different ways, depending on the decision of the player.
+Those looking for an easy-to-understand, mind-bending puzzle board game with choose-your-own-adventure influences will most likely enjoy the escape rooms set around a cursed city.
+Whether you can only address adults over the age of 16 or also older children is ultimately a question that every player has to ask themselves.

 According to our party, we are of the opinion that even a little younger age groups than stated according to the assessment can cope with the content.
 However, this may require a preparatory discussion.
 Here, too, the simple process would make itself felt in a positive way: Because the previous process is always repeated in a similar way in the individual chapters of the story, the process is also easy to understand for older children after a learning phase.